Not Business Advice ✍️

 With some risks, you should be super conservative.
 Risks that could ruin you if they go wrong.

-Like taking a massive loan.
+Like taking a massive loan from criminals.
 Or robbing a bank.
 Or putting all of your money on a new crypto coin.
 You get the point.

 Take enough of these risks, and you will pay for it.